 - Freezing Instructions: You can freeze the donuts for up to 2 months.
 Thaw overnight in the refrigerator and warm up to your liking in the microwave.
 I usually just zap ’em for a couple seconds.

 - Room Temperature Ingredients: I find it is best to have these 3 ingredients at room temperature.
 The batter comes together very easily.
-Any milk works, weather that’s whole milk, skim milk, soy milk, coconut milk, or almond milk.
+Any milk works, whether that’s whole milk, skim milk, soy milk, coconut milk, or almond milk.

 - Adapted from baked cinnamon sugar donuts.

-Keywords: chai spice donuts, chai donuts
+Keywords: baked chai spice donuts, chai donuts